What is the Difference Between Mantrailing And Tracking Dogs?

 Conclusion

-Much of the difference between tracking, trailing and mantrailing comes from the way we ask a dog to work.
-Mantrailing is more freerange than tracking, and trailing is more precise than mantrailing but all three sports are great fun for dogs and provide them with a natural outlet for sniffing and problem solving.
+Much of the difference between tracking and mantrailing comes from the way we ask a dog to work.
+Mantrailing is more freerange than tracking, and tracking is more precise than mantrailing but both sports are great fun for dogs and provide them with a natural outlet for sniffing and problem solving.
 Both sports are done on lead at all times, and is suitable for all breeds.
 There are trainers up and down the country which people can get started with.

 This overlap in knowledge means they can be done together as sports and both will enhance a dog’s nose skills.
 Tracking will help a mantrailing dog be more accurate on the trail and mantrailing can help a tracking dog use scent more efficiently.